 Difference in mass means a difference in gravity.
 Large worlds like Earth and Venus hold atmospheres.
 Small worlds like the moon and Mercury do not.
 Medium-size Mars holds a thin atmosphere.
 Worlds with atmospheres have less craters because atmospheres vaporize meteors and cause erosion.
 Earth has a few craters.
 Mars has more.
-The moon and Mercury are covered with craters.
+The moon and Mercury are covered with them.

 Voyager 1 flew by Jupiter and Saturn.
 Voyager 2 went on to Uranus and Neptune.
 Voyager 2 spent 12 years (1977-89) on a Grand Tour.
 All the gas giants have rings.

 Jupiter is called a failed star.
 If it were larger, nuclear reactions would have begun, and it would shine by its own light.
 It is made of hydrogen and helium, the most common elements.

 Jupiter has bands because it rotates so fast.
-Its clouds get stretched into patterns.
+Clouds get stretched into patterns.
 The Great Red Spot is a storm.
 The Galileo probe reached Jupiter in 1995.

 Jupiter has 79 moons.
 Io, Europa, Ganymede & Callisto are the largest, named for Jupiter's lovers.
 Galileo saw them through his telescope in 1610.
 Io has the only volcanoes in the solar system beyond Earth.

 Saturn is a ball of gas light enough to float in water.
 Its rings are made of ice and rock.
-As Saturn orbits the sun every 29 years, we see its rings open at the top, edge-on, open at the bottom & edge-on again.
+As Saturn orbits the sun every 29 years, we see the rings open at the top, edge-on, open at the bottom & edge-on again.

 The Cassini spacecraft imaged Saturn from above, showing it surrounded by rings.
-Giovanni Cassini discovered the gap in the rings.
+Giovanni Cassini discovered the gap.

 Saturn has 82 moons.
 Titan is the only moon in our solar system with an atmosphere.

 William Herschel discovered Uranus in 1781.
 Uranus was knocked on its side!
 Modern astronomy is increasingly explained in terms of impacts.
 Consider that the dinosaurs were killed by an asteroid.
 If the ancients thought the heavens benign, today's universe is a violent place.

 Johann Galle, a German, discovered Neptune in 1846.
 Voyager 2 imaged its Great Dark Spot against blue methane.